For a data story to move audiences to take action or embrace change, it should have the following components:

-There are few benefits of the trend chart which should know.
+There are a few benefits of the trend chart that you should know.

 It’s amazingly easy to interpret Sentiment Trend charts due to their simplicity and clarity.